magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 options, the remaining `-O`, `-o` and `-c` options seem to deal with the CLJS compiler options.

-At the moment we're only interested to the `-o` option, because is the one setting the name of the JS file generated by the CLJS compiler.
-As we previously while playing with the newly defined `tdd` task, the default filename is `output.js`, while the default filename generated by the `cljs` task that we composed in the `dev` task and included in the `html` pages (i.e. `index.html` and `shopping.html`) is `main.js`.
+At the moment we're only interested in the `-o` option, because it is the setting for naming of the JS file generated by the CLJS compiler.
+As we previously saw while playing with the newly defined `tdd` task, the default filename is `output.js`.

+Instead, the default filename generated by the `cljs` task that we composed in the `dev` task and included in the `html` pages is `main.js`.

 Let's try to rearrange the `tdd` task composition by: